 Coaches use these, both on and off the court, either as stand alone items or in conjunction with a pickleball rebounder.

 The panels are solid core, they do not warp, they do not absorb water and they do not absorb water.
 In other words, they are durable and hardy.

 The pickle ball bounces off them, as if the ball was being bounced back by a player.

 They are UV protected, and the edge of the panel is positioned at the same height of a pickleball net, 34 inches above the ground.
 All the tube ends are capped for protection, to protect against water and to protect against damage.

-Panels come in blue or green, but you might find different coloured ones.
+Panels come in blue or green, but you might find different colored ones.

-There is generally a line down the centre, so you can practice targeting, but this depends on which pickleball rebounder you choose.
-Even the standard dink model has a line down the centre.
+There is generally a line down the center, so you can practice targeting, but this depends on which pickleball rebounder you choose.
+Even the standard dink model has a line down the center.

 Here’s a quick video of how a Pickleball Rebounder can be played with.